 So here is expressed a basic mistake underlying the IQ-ist creed: it is to assume what has to be demonstrated.
-Specifically, that IQ test scores are an accurate predictor of competence in the military or, as Peterson makes clear, any other sphere of human activity.
+Specifically, that IQ test scores are an accurate predictor of competence in the military or, as Peterson clearly implies, every other sphere of human activity.

-But everything else Peterson has to say on the subject is more or less obvious bunk.
+But cursory examination reveals that everything Peterson is saying is obvious bunk.
 If, for example, ten percent of the US population is totally incompetent, then one should expect a floor to the unemployment rate of no less than 10%, whereas in fact, US unemployment is currently under four percent, while the unemployment rate for African Americans with an average IQ of 85, or barely above Peterson's threshold for total uselessness, is under 6%.

 As for the claim that there is no place in "our cognitively complex society for one in ten people," what exactly is he suggesting?
 The thinking of those prewar Hitler admirers in the Anglo-American eugenics movement come to mind.
 That Peterson concludes that the existence of so many incompetent people is a "vicious problem," certainly suggests a willingness to consider extreme solutions.